timescale/docs/mst/failover.md

-When a replica server fails unexpectedly, there is no way to know whether the server really failed, or whether there is a temporary network glitch with cloud provider's network.
+When a replica server fails unexpectedly, there is no way to know whether the server really failed, or whether there is a temporary network glitch with the cloud provider's network.

 There is a 300 seconds timeout before Managed Service for TimescaleDB automatically decides the server is gone and spins up a replica new server.